Understanding the revenue funnel

 Before marketers can use materials to build relationships with prospects, they need to attract them to the entrance of the funnel.
 They can employ a variety of techniques to do this, such as branding and search engine optimization so potential prospects readily find the organization when they start looking.
 Some B2B companies may choose to utilize paid lead generation campaigns as well.

 Once leads have entered the funnel, marketing professionals need to use a variety of sources of content to engage them.
-Different types of content may be relevant based on the industry and buyer profile, but typically, webinars, product demos and white papers are highly effective for delivering valuable information to prospects.
+Different types of content may be relevant based on the industry and buyer profile, but typically, webinars, product demos, and white papers are highly effective for delivering valuable information to prospects.

 To move leads from one stage of the buying cycle to the next, marketers need to perform lead nurturing activities.
 This helps prospects turn into qualified leads.

-Lead qualification is important in revenue funnel
+Lead qualification is important in the revenue funnel

-The sales funnel needs to function as a well-oiled machine to drive business growth, and this means that marketers and sales reps need to have an agreement of what constitutes a qualified lead.
+The sales funnel needs to function like a well-oiled machine to drive business growth, and this means that marketers and sales reps need to have an agreement on what constitutes a qualified lead.
 Marketing initiatives need to ensure campaigns are producing high-quality leads.
 Prospects should not be directed to the sales team until they are qualified because this can cause reps to waste time communicating with people who aren’t ready to buy.